Renovation of Zaandam-West sewage pumping station

-The Zaandam-West sewerage pumping station is an existing sewerage pumping station that dates back to 1976.
-The sewage pumping station consists of a receiving cellar fed by a municipal supply system and a dry pump cellar.
-Sewage is collected in the receiving cellar and is pumped by a discharge pipeline to the Westpoort sewage treatment plant in Amsterdam.
+The Zaandam-West sewage pumping station is an existing sewage pumping station dating from 1976.
+The sewage pumping station consists of a receiving chamber fed by a municipal supply system and a dry pumping chamber.
+The sewage is collected in the receiving chamber and pumped through a pressure pipe to the Westpoort sewage treatment plant in Amsterdam.

-The sewage pumping station is outdated and prone to failure and is being renovated to resume reliable operation.
-To carry out the renovation, the sewage water will be pumped through, even though the pumping station is temporarily out of operation due to the renovation.
-Therefore, a temporary pumping unit (TPI) will be deployed during the work to temporarily take over the pumping function of the pumping station.
-During the renovation work, concrete, demolition and repair work will be carried out and mechanical and electrical installations renewed, among other things.
+The sewage pumping station is outdated and prone to malfunction and is being renovated to ensure it can operate reliably again.
+In order to carry out the renovation, the sewage water will be pumped through, even though the pumping station will be temporarily out of operation due to the renovation.
+For this reason, a temporary pumping installation (TPI) will be used during the work to temporarily take over the pumping function of the pumping station.
+During the renovation work, concrete, demolition, and repair work will be carried out, and mechanical and electrical installations will be renewed.

-The contractor started on site in early January this year after preparation, and the work is expected to last through June of this year.
+After preparations were completed in early January of this year, the contractor began work on site, and the work is expected to continue until June of this year.

 Who do we work with?